Elements

 - role: text

-type: PictureNOTE
+type: PictureTIP

 Nested elements can also have nestable_elements.
 Just don't get too crazy with it, though.